masonforest/www.masonforest.com/_posts/2018-03-15-why-im-building-elipticoin.markdown

 and once the EVM is replaced with the WebAssembly VM, the EVM will be, too.
 Devp2p is also going under a considerable refactor.

-In late December I pulled my car into the Martha’s Vineyard Public Library parking lot.
-I was staying at my parents house for the holidays and they don’t have high speed internet so when I take video conference calls I have to take them there.
-It was cold.
-When I opened my laptop I could see my breath on the monitor.
-I tried to get comfortable in the passenger seat of my 1990 blue Jeep Cherokee.
-Geoff and I had a call scheduled with Wendell Davis from OmiseGo about the Ethereum Foundation Grant.
-We were going to hear if this grant was a dinky little nothing or something real.
-We all introduced ourselves and chatted for a bit.
-Wendell is a key player in the crypto space.
-He was on the original email list that Satoshi Nakamoto published his white paper to in 2008.
-Eventually, Geoff asked outright.

-> “So how much are we talking about here?”

-> .....

-> “Pretty much anything you guys need”, Wendell told us.

-Again it was hard to hold a
-straight face

-> “If you need to hire 5 engineers for 2 years we can work with you on that” he said.

-That’s vague but definitely not a dinky little nothing.
-We chatted for a bit more and then hung up.
-I called Geoff directly after that call to recap.
-I told him that I was having second thoughts and considering other options.
-He urged me to take the deal but said he supported whatever I decided to do.

-If we had taken the money from the Ethereum Dev Grants program we’d have a nice chunk of money in the bank and probably have been able to get Exthereum to feature parity with Parity and Geth.
+If we had applied for Ethereum Dev Grants program and gotten in we’d have a nice chunk of money in the bank and probably have been able to get Exthereum to feature parity with Parity and Geth.
 Positioning Exthereum as a first class client would have opened a huge amount of doors for us many of which would be financially lucrative as well.
-There’s the potential to make obscene amounts of money in the blockchain space right now but there’s also something much more lucrative: The potential to change the world.
+There’s the potential to make obscene amounts of money in the blockchain space right now but there’s also something much more
+lucrative: The potential to change the world.

 I had a choice.
 I could build on an existing platform working on components that would eventually be scrapped or I could build something that was new and better.
 I had the option to build a blockchain that was both more developer friendly and more sustainable.
 So that’s what I decided to do.